canizalesjaime/homebot/homebot_ros2_ws/README.md

 # To Do
-1. convert FROM l298n motor driver to tb6612 motor driver
+1. convert FROM l298n motor driver to tb6612 motor driver **check connection continuity for motor drivers**
 2. **autocad or freecad for designing: drone, arm(bigger arm), homebot base, pcb board**
 3. Finish website: Add bio and teaching, add flutter app?
 4. Add some ml with pytorch course(make an unsupervised grasping model?) and simple vision like yolo(addintional hardware?)